Learn the basics of Agile product backlogs. Read along or jump to the section that interests you most:

 - Improve the accuracy of product release forecasts by creating a common denominator across many teams collaborating on one product.

-An Agile Backlog Example
+Agile Backlogs Example

 You might be wondering, what should this decision-making artifact look like?